Estimated reading time: 6 minutes

 We stopped to get tortillas.

-Evarardo Rodríguez Arce and Luis Romero invented the first tortilla machines in 1904.
-It was NOT popular because the tortillas were square.
+Evarardo Rodríguez Arce and Luis Romero invented the first tortilla machine in 1904.
+However, it was not popular because the tortillas were square.
 Fausto Celorio Mendoza is credited with inventing the first automatic round tortilla machine in 1947.

 The shop opens early in the morning like a bakery and goes all day.
 The bags in the back contain corn.